 3617 History of Japan (3)

 This course explores the history of Japan from its origins through the late 20th century.
-Particular attention will be focused on the Meiji reform period of the late 19th century, and Japan’s rise to global power between the world wars.
+Particular attention will be focused on the Meiji reform period of the late 19th century, and Japan’s rise to global power between the World Wars.

 3618 History of the Modern Middle East and North Africa (3)

 This course explores the modern history of the Middle East and North Africa from the arrival of Napoleon in 1798 through the first Gulf War.
-Particular emphasis will be placed on the impact of European imperialism and the rise of nationalism in the 19th century, the emergence of modern Turkey and Egypt, the origins and legacy of the Arab-Israeli conflict, decolonization in French and Italian North Africa, the role of oil in the region, the impact of the Iranian Revolution, and the legacy of the first Gulf War.
+Particular emphases will be placed on the impact of European imperialism and the rise of nationalism in the 19th century, the emergence of modern Turkey and Egypt, the origins and legacy of the Arab-Israeli conflict, decolonization in French and Italian North Africa, the role of oil in the region, the impact of the Iranian Revolution, and the legacy of the first Gulf War.

 3640 Gender and Family in Chinese History (3)

 This course explores the familial and gender roles that have dominated Chinese society since traditional times.
-Consideration will be given to the historical influence of Confucianism, and primary emphasis will be placed on the 20th century intellectuals who have sought to reform these traditionally conservative elements of Chinese society.
+Consideration will be given to the historical influence of Confucianism, and primary emphasis will be placed on the 20th-century intellectuals who have sought to reform these traditionally conservative elements of Chinese society.

 3641 Violence and Terror in Modern History (3)